elotroalex/frontlines/pages/ebola_history.md

 </div>

-High population mobility created significant challenges in controlling the spread of Ebola, and impeded contact tracing, especially in rural areas.
+High population mobility created significant challenges in controlling the spread of Ebola and impeded contact tracing, especially in rural areas.
 Incentives were offered to patients and their families to assist with the process of contact tracing; however, patients would often fail to accurately account for all of their recent contacts out of fear and